#JaredKushner Brother And #IvankaTrump Brother In Law Marched In DC At #MarchForOurLives

 USA Today spotted Joshua Kushner and Karlie Kloss, dressed mostly in black and keeping a low profile on the Mall in Washington, D.C.
 And this is not the first time since Donald Trump took office that the younger Kushner son felt compelled to march for a cause in Washington.
 Josh Kushner also was in attendance for last year’s Women’s March in D.C. the day following President Trump’s inauguration (no word on whether he attended the inauguration the day before).

-In the week before the #Marchforourlives, Josh Kushner posted an image on Instagram which read #IWillMarch to tell friends that he was planning to head to D.C. to make his feelings known about gun violence.
+In the week before the March for Our Lives, Josh Kushner posted an image on Instagram which read #IWillMarch to tell friends that he was planning to head to D.C. to make his feelings known about gun violence.

 Trump Inlaw Josh Kushner Also Showed Up At The D.C.
 Women’s March